 5. Best Indian …

-It has often been said that curry is Britain’s national dish, where London’s Indian restaurants are a highlight of the local food scene.
+It has often been said that curry is Britain’s national dish, and London is spoiled with a wealth of fantastic Indian eateries.
 Named the Best Restaurant in London in 2014, Gymkhana continues to turn heads with its timelessly elegant setting and refined Anglo-Indian cuisine.
 The sleek subterranean dining room oozes the feel of a sophisticated gentleman's club.
 Savour dishes such as slow-cooked pork cheek vindaloo, best accompanied by a glass of Bombay punch.
-Another London institution is Chutney Mary, which has been serving some of the city’s best Indian cuisine for 25 years.
+Another London institution is Chutney Mary, which has been serving some of the city’s best Indian cuisine for over 25 years.
 The restaurant now boasts a glamorous new setting in St James, where you can join a well-heeled clientele for flaked Cornish crab with garlic butter, or duck salad with tamarind glaze.
 A Bombay-inspired casual brasserie, the award-winning Dishoom restaurant chain adds a contemporary twist to Indian cuisine that has enchanted Londoners.
 Wait for a table over a refreshing Lassi at this no-reservations hotspot. $$$

 Gymkhana: 42 Albemarle Street, London W1S 4JH

 Chutney Mary: 73 St James's St, London SW1A 1PH

 chutneymary.com | +44 20 7629 6688

 These glamorous restaurants are ideal for power business dining or special occasions ...